Sdith1999/minimart/README.md

 4.Detailed description :

   - Our application customers can select item that you want to buy from our list.

+  - Warning menu can pop up in two way.
+1. select item but dont add how many do you want 2. cilck minus sign but you dont select item

   - Also the our application can